amyyalex/simple-contribution/README.md

 It's simple, there's an already created template in the HTML file which has been marked where to start and where to stop all you have to do is to make a copy of the template and customize it with your own information.
 To contribute, read the [Contribution guide](contribution.md) to get an explicit guide on the whole process of contributing starting from setting up Github to creating a pull request.
 If you're an advanced developer and you want to take it up a notch, read the [Advanced Contribution guide](advanced-contribution.md) to get started.

-Once your pull request is merged, the changes will be live on [simple-contribution](https://amyyalex.github.io/simple-contribution/)
+Once your pull request is merged, the changes will be live on [simple-contribution](https://amyyalex.github.io/simple-contribution/).
+If you appericate this amazing project, kindly leave a ⭐ by clicking on the star button on the top right.
+Thank you!